 6. Maintain a pure thought life.
 Do not entertain fantasies about other people.

 7. Plan time with your spouse on a daily, weekly, and monthly basis and use those times to build emotional closeness between you.

 All of these choices will help Christians to identify weak areas and avoid the temptation of an emotional affair.

-Christian priorities must put marriage and family second only to the Lord.
+Christian priorities put marriage and family second only to the Lord.
 The Lord designed marriage to make two people into one person (Genesis 2:24).
 He wants them to grow together and let nothing separate them (Matthew 19:6).
 Married partners must value their relationship in the way the Lord values marriage and work on ways to build closeness in order to strengthen it.
 The Lord also forbids adultery or lusting for a person outside of marriage (Proverbs 6:25; Exodus 20:14; Matthew 5:28).
-People who go outside the Lordís design to meet their needs will ultimately sin against God and potentially ruin their relationships with Him and with one another (Proverbs 6:32; 1 Corinthians 6:9-20).
+People who go outside the Lordís design to meet their needs will ultimately sin against God and potentially ruin their relationships with Him and with one another (Proverbs 6:32; 1 Corinthians 6:9–20).

 The world believes that married partners need to have separate lives to be healthy.
 That is simply not Godís plan in creating men and women or marriage.
 He intended for married people to share a life together and create a family.
 Intimacy is formed when people are planning their lives together rather than living two separate lives in the same household.
-Those who do not understand Godís plan for married people can be misled into thinking it is unhealthy to share everything with one person, but that is what makes marriage different than any other relationship.
+Those who do not understand Godís plan for married people can be misled into thinking it is unhealthy to share everything with one person, but that is what makes marriage different from any other relationship.
 It is a blessed union between two people and mirrors that of Christ and His church.
-Sharing intimacy with someone other than a spouse, whether physical or emotional, is sin and a violation of trust.
+Sharing intimacy with someone other than a spouse, whether the intimacy is physical or emotional, is sin and a violation of trust.

 © Copyright 2002-2013 Got Questions Ministries.